 AMETHYST – Amethyst is the birthstone of the month of February.
 The stone is a purple violet variety of quartz.
 The name is derived from Ancient Greek “a” (not) and “methystos” (intoxicated).
 The Ancient Greeks wore the amethyst stone and made drinking vessels decorated with amethyst, believing amethyst would prevent intoxication.
 Ancient Tibetans believed amethyst was sacred to the Buddha and made prayer beads from it.

 LANDING – Landing is defined as a place where ships embark and disembark passengers.
 The seas were often rough and pounding on us during our active addiction.
-Some of us may have near-death experiences we will never forget.
+Before deciding on sober living, some of us may have near-death experiences we will never forget.
 That chapter in our lives is now behind us.
 Our Higher Power helped us get to safety which allowed us to disembark from the ship called “Addiction.”

-To our Residents - We are here to help each other be in society as “acceptable, responsible” gentlemen.
+To our Residents - Our sober living is here to help each other be in society as “acceptable, responsible” gentlemen.
 We will learn that we are a small part of a universe and are not in control of any situation.
 We will analyze our past for the final time, understand and remove our character defects and, eventually, make amends to people we have harmed.
 We will learn to turn our fears into love and learn to love and forgive ourselves for our past behavior.
 Accomplishing the above will prepare us in our journey on the ship called “Recovery.”

 Not to say the seas in the future will be forever calm, but when rough water approaches we are prepared to make choices that will help us survive the storm.
 I believe that a primary foundation for a happy life is accepting our imperfections with grace.
 Even though these imperfections may exist, try to remember this: I love myself . . .
 I accept myself . . .
 I know that who I am is good.
 My hope for everyone is not to say that you will not stumble, but you will do so with grace.
 Not that you will not fail, but you will do so with grace, acceptance, surrender.
 I hope you will be able to say, “I’m okay; I love myself.”
 The 12-step program teaches us “It’s progress, not perfection.”
 A Course in Miracles explains, “You are not perfect or you would not be here.”
 We are here to heal our hearts.
 John Steinbeck, in his book East of Eden says, “And now that you don’t have to be perfect, you can be good.”